Overview

-The Massachusetts Central Railroad was destroyed by a hurricane in 1938, but the 104-mile corridor is being reborn as a cross-state rail-trail.
-Currently, nearly 60 miles from Boston to Northampton have been converted to trails, often by dedicated local groups that are piecing together this important part of the Bay State’s history.
+The Massachusetts Central Railroad was destroyed by a hurricane in 1938, but the 104-mile corridor is being reborn as a cross-state rail trail.
+The Mass Central Rail Trail runs for 36.36 miles from Boston to Northampton have been converted to trails, often by dedicated local groups that are piecing together this important part of the Bay State’s history.
 Here, we outline the open segments of the Mass Central Rail Trail from east to west.

 Somerville Community Path, Alewife Linear Park, and Fitchburg Cutoff Path

 Serving as the trail's eastern endpoint, the waterfront Paul Revere Park is located in Boston's historic Charlestown neighborhood—a small peninsula situated where the Charles River, Mystic River, and Chelsea Creek converge before flowing into Boston Harbor.
-Leaving Boston and heading northwest through the city of Somerville, the rail-trail provides an important green recreational space and vital transportation link for the surrounding communities.
+Leaving Boston and heading northwest through the city of Somerville, the rail trail provides an important green recreational space and a vital transportation link for the surrounding communities.

 Many buildings date to the late 1800s in this district, which is a destination for shopping, dining, and nightlife.
 Given its proximity to Tufts and Harvard Universities, it has a strong arts and culture vibe.
-If you’re traveling by bicycle, you’ll have to dismount (or take alternative on-street routes) as you approach Seven Hills Park and Davis Square, as cycling is prohibited on the path in this congested area.
+If you’re traveling by bicycle, trail users will have to dismount (or take alternative on-street routes) as they approach Seven Hills Park and Davis Square, as cycling is prohibited on the path in this congested area.

 Weston Branch